OU-Libraries/cdm-util-scripts/README.md

 * [printcdminfo](#printcdminfo) prints CONTENTdm collection information to the terminal, including collection aliases and field nicknames
 * [printftpinfo](#printftpinfo) prints FromThePage project information to the terminal, including FromThePage project labels
 * [scanftpfields](#scanftpfields) reports on what field-based transcription field schemas are in use in a FromThePage project
-* :new: [scanftpvocabs](#scanftpvocabs) reports on CONTENTdm controlled vocabulary terms being used in FromThePage
+* [scanftpvocabs](#scanftpvocabs) reports on CONTENTdm controlled vocabulary terms being used in FromThePage
 * [catcherdiff](#catcherdiff) generates a report showing what item metadata will be changed if a `cdm-catcher` `edit` action JSON file is implemented
 * [csv2catcher](#csv2catcher) takes a CSV with CONTENTdm metadata edits, maps its columns onto CONTENTdm fields, reconciles it to a CONTENTdm collection, and outputs a `cdm-catcher` `edit` action JSON upload
 * [ftpfields2catcher](#ftpfields2catcher) requests a FromThePage field-based transcription project, maps its fields onto CONTENTdm fields, and outputs a `cdm-catcher` `edit` action JSON upload